Stan Beckensall

-In May 2004, Stan Beckensall was awarded an Honorary Doctorate from the University of Newcastle upon Tyne for his contribution to the study of British rock art.
+In May 2004, Beckensall was awarded an Honorary Doctorate from the University of Newcastle upon Tyne for his contribution to the study of British rock art.

 In 2005 on the UNESCO colloquium on world rock art, he represented Great Britain.
 In 2006, his website was awarded the Channel Four television ICT British Archaeological Award.

 He was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to Prehistoric Rock Art and History in Britain.

+Beckensall died on 1 October 2025, at the age of 93.